 The Crimes of Assault and Battery

 Assault and battery are actually separate charges.
 While most people know of the term “assault and battery” from watching crime dramas on television, few people recognize that they’re actually two entirely different acts.
 You can be charged with assault without battery, and likewise battery without assault.

 Battery is the act of intentionally using “unlawful force” on someone else’s body for the purposes of causing them harm.
 For example, someone who gets into a bar fight with another patron over a tab dispute could be charged with battery for connecting a punch to the other patron’s face.

-Conversely, assault doesn’t necessarily require that physical harm or “unlawful force” is exerted.
+Assault doesn’t necessarily require that physical harm or “unlawful force” is exerted.
 Instead, the crime of assault is simply intentionally threatening another person or making them feel as though they are about to be harmed physically.
-In order for this crime to be charged, the victim must be aware of the threat is occurring.
+The victim must be aware that the threat is occurring.